-The Chigger Hill Boys & Terri formed in the late summer of 2001, as a result of a songwriting session including Mike Richards and Terri Argot Gore at Daywind Recording Studio in Hendersonville, TN.
+The Chigger Hill Boys & Terri formed in the late summer of 2001, as a result of a songwriting session including Mike Richards (the group's original mandolin player) and Terri Argot Gore at Daywind Recording Studio in Hendersonville, TN.
 Mike was intrigued by Terri’s natural Appalachia vocal sound and asked if she’d be interested in putting together a Gospel Bluegrass group.
 Drawing from a vast variety of musical influences, the group developed a rather unique sound and a favorite compliment in their early years, was often heard “I’m not really a bluegrass fan, but I like you guys!”
-The group name is derived from a location in Burkesville, KY, called Chigger Ridge, where Mike’s family derived from and where he inherited his love for the sweet Jesus mountain music.
+The group name is derived from a location in Burkesville, KY, called Chigger Ridge, where Mike’s family hailed from and where he inherited his love for the sweet Jesus mountain music.

 The band signed a recording contract with Thoroughbred Records, a division of Daywind Music Group, in early 2002.
 After six studio projects there, the band transitioned to Great Escape Records in 2019 resulting in the project Songs Like Those For Days Like These, which yielded three top-ten singles, including the title track, as well as Tell The World That Jesus Saves, and God Is.
+In 2021, the band signed a contract with Morning Glory Music, part of the Mountain Fever Music Group.

 Please visit the Awards Page to view the band’s discography and accolades.